Paul Hunter: Masters winner (2001–2004)

 Ranked amongst the world's top 16 players in 200001, Hunter gained entry into the invitational Masters tournament.
 At the 2001 Masters, he eliminated the defending champion Matthew Stevens 65 in the first round, Peter Ebdon 63 in the quarter-finals, and Stephen Hendry 64 in the semi-finals.
 He then met Fergal O'Brien in the final; Hunter trailed 37 but won seven of the next nine frames to win 109.
-After winning the Masters title, Hunter claimed that he and his fiancée had had sex during the when he was trailing 26, which had caused him to play significantly better.
+After winning the Masters title, Hunter claimed that he and his fiancée had had sex during the break between the sessions, when he was trailing 26, which had caused him to play significantly better.

 At the following year's Masters, he defeated Stephen Lee 63, Ebdon 65 and Alan McManus 65 to reach the final, where he met Mark Williams.
 Despite losing the first five frames of the final, Hunter won the match and tournament on a 109.
 He was only the third player to retain the Masters title, after Cliff Thorburn (19851986) and Hendry (19891993).
 Hunter won his second ranking event the same year, defeating Ken Doherty 92 in the final to win the 2002 Welsh Open.
 He lost to Quinten Hann in the first round of the 2002 World Championship.
 In November, he defeated Ian McCulloch 94 in the final of the 2002 British Open to win the third ranking event of his career.
 As the defending champion at the 2003 Masters, Hunter progressed to the semi-finals but lost 36 to Williams.